Hiking in the Orobic Alps; from Lake Como into the mountains and back to the lake again. 8 days / 7 nights or tailor made

 Your accommodation will be based B&B.

-If you arrive by car, you can leave it in the neighbourhood or at the parking lot of the cable car of day 2.
+If you arrive by car, you can leave it on the private grounds of the B&B (free) or in a car park near the hotel (on payment).

-The hike concludes in a valley further on in a small, pleasantly located agriturismo.
+The hike concludes in a valley at the Altopiano Valsassina in a small, pleasantly located agriturismo.
 Dinner is included.

 The route of the coming days will follow part of Sentiero delle Orobie, the path that traverses the Orobic Alps, reaching a height of around 2000 m.
 You will find yourself passing the steep, impressive sides of the mountain Zucco Campelli.
 The path first runs through beautiful rocky surroundings for then descending to Piani di Bobbio.
 Here you can take the cable car down or decide to walk back to Artavaggio, passing the other side of the Zucco Campelli.
 This path runs more or less at the same height, passing a steep mountain face and features a few chains and iron steps.
-Of course, this route should only be taken by walkers who are not afraid of heights, but your reward will be some stunning panoramas!
+Of course, this route should only be taken by walkers who are not afraid of heights, but your reward will be some stunning panoramas.
+Younger hikers / kids usually love the thrills this hike offers!

 You will spend the night at the agriturismo.
 Dinner is included.